tdkent/tbm-books-backend/README.md

 - price (string): randomly generated between 8.99 and 29.99 (all prices end with .99).
 - inventory (number): randomly generated number between 10-100.

-Fake Users For Testing:
-- userEmail: fake1@fakemail | password: password123
-Has orders attached to account.
-- userEmail: fake2@fakemail | password: password123
-No orders attached to account.

-Books Endpoints

 #### GET /api/books

-Sends a list of all books in the database in a single array of objects.
-No request parameters.
+Sends all books in the database in a single array of objects.
 Note that some books have broken links to their image files.

-Return Parameters
-- id (number): Use to identify the book in the database.
-- isbn (string)
-- title (string)
-- author (string)
-- year (string): can be converted to number if necessary
-- publisher (string)
-- imageLinkS (string): thumbnail of book cover
-- imageLinkM (string): small image of book cover
-- imageLinkL (string): larger image of book cover
-- genre (string): randomly generated from 7 values: Horror, Science-Fiction, General Fiction, Mystery, Thriller, Comedy, Romance
-- description (string): randomly generated Lorem text paragraph of 5 sentences.
-- rating (string): randomly generated one-decimal number between 2.0 and 5.0
-- globalRatings (string): represents number of ratings (randomly generated between 0-5000).
-- price (string): randomly generated between 8.99 and 29.99 (all prices end with .99).
-- inventory (number): randomly generated number between 10-100.

 #### GET /api/books/:id